-Dr Andrew Orr has also done his own independent observational research studies into ‘Natural induction of labour assisted by acupuncture’ during pregnancy.
-He is one of the only independent healthcare practitioners in Australia to have done this research and have a special interest in these areas of pregnancy and why he is referred to by leading specialists and pregnancy healthcare providers.
+Andrew Orr has also done his own independent observational research studies into ‘Natural induction of labour assisted by acupuncture’ during pregnancy.
+He is one of the only independent healthcare practitioners in Australia to have done this sort of research.
+He also has a special interest in these areas of pregnancy.

 There are many reasons that a woman may seek natural induction treatments prior to medical interventions.